wri/gfw_forest_loss_geotrellis_arcpy_client/readme.md

 shown in this tool are for (TCD>X OR Hansen gain=TRUE) because the flux model includes all Hansen gain pixels.
 In other words, the flux model results include not just pixels above the requested TCD threshold but also all Hansen gain pixels.
 Geotrellis is set to count both of these without double-counting gain pixels.
-The non-flux model outputs of this tool (tree cover extent, biomass, tree cover loss, etc.) use the pure tree cover density threshold without including all gain pixels (the standard way of getting zonal statistics by TCD).
+The non-flux model outputs of this tool (tree cover extent, biomass, tree cover loss, carbon stocks in 2000, etc.) use the pure tree cover density threshold without including all gain pixels (the standard way of getting zonal statistics by TCD).
 Thus, flux model results and non-flux model results are reported over slightly different sets of pixels within the submitted polygons and flux model results should not be divided by non-flux model results (e.g., do not divide gross removals by tree cover extent to get removals per hectare).